CCWongVR/The-CAT-alog/README.md

 # The CAT-alog

-Web app for the catalogging of cats using Flask / Python for the backend, SQLAlchemy as the Object-relational mapping tool, SQLite as the relational database management system, and using HTML5 / Bootstrap 4 for the Frontend.
+Web app for the catalogging of cats using Flask / Python for the backend, SQLAlchemy as the Object-relational mapping tool, SQLite as the relational database management system, and using HTML5 / Bootstrap 4 / jQuery for the Frontend design and Google+ Oauth2.0 Sign-in for authentication and authorization purposes.

 ## Getting Started